SchulzLab/STARE/docs/Main.rst

 The gene-TF-matrices will always have the same format.

  - *Pancake_TF_Gene_Affinities.txt.gz*: Matrix of TF affinities summarised per gene, with the genes as rows and TFs as columns.
-It has two additional columns with the average peak size and average peak distance of the regions that were considered for the gene.
+It has two additional columns with the number of peaks considered for the gene, as well as the average peak distance.
  - *Pancake_discarded_Genes.txt*: Lists all genes where no TF affinities could be calculated, with a note indicating why.

 Output per activity column (-n)